The Apple-1 Registry

 The nickname of this Apple-1 was changed from Enter Museum to Kunz.
 According to an interview, this is the owner.

 At the end of February 2022, we received pictures of the Apple-1 setup in the Enter Museum.
 Two Apple-1 replica mainboards are displayed together with the wooden case.
 There was no information that both Apple-1 boards are replicas.
 It is still unknown if there is an original Apple-1 in the wooden case.
 As far as we know, there are many articles and reports about the owner, but never a picture of the original Apple-1 has been published.
 If anyone has knowledge of such a picture, please send it to the Apple-1 Registry.
 Our mission is to preserve the history of all Apple-1 units.
+Unfortunately, no picture of the mainboard is available to verify whether it is original or not.

 History